 We met in a little cabin at the Frisco Nordic Center and then we loaded on to our sleigh pulled by big beautiful horses.
 The sleigh driver was a funny guy and provided some fun entertainment and stories.
 The sleigh ride was a beautiful trail through the woods and we saw several shooting stars up in the night sky!
 I have never seen that many shooting stars in one place in my life!
 We were dressed warm but they also gave us big blankets to put over our laps, so we were plenty warm!

-Once we arrived at the cookhouse it was warm and cozy inside.
+Once we arrived to the cookhouse it was warm and cozy inside.
 We started with some wine and then the entertainment began.
-Nashville born country western singer David Peel delighted us with John Denver, Johnny Cash, and Willie Nelson songs!
+Nashville born country western singer David Peel delighted us with John Denver, Johnny Cash and Willie Nelson songs!
 He is interactive with the guests and gets the kids on stage with him.
 He was a hoot and made the night memorable!
-The food is chuck wagon style; meat, potatoes, and veggies, simple but delicious!
-For dessert, they have yummy pie and even peppermint schnapps in hot cocoa (or without the schnapps for the kids!).
+The food is chuck wagon style; meat, potatoes and veggies, simple but delicious!
+For dessert they have yummy pie and even peppermint schnapps in hot cocoa (or without the schnapps for the kids!).
 They also offer vegetarian and gluten-free meals upon request.

 We all love Keystone in the winter and enjoy hitting the slopes!
 But have you ever checked out the many things to do over the summer?
 Summer is a great time to try the many different things Keystone has to offer.
 From hiking to biking to swimming, read on about some of our favorite things to do over the summer months here in Keystone, Colorado!

 1. Horseback riding is something you should definitely experience in the mountains.
 Saddle up at Keystone Stables and ride through the White River National Forest.
 The wrangler will guide you through some great trails, that may get steep but are a ton of fun.